Everything You Need to Know about How to Wear Chinos

 How to wear chinos in your wardrobe

-Chinos are the antidote to complaining dark denim jeans are “all” you have to wear.
+Chinos are the antidote to complaining that jeans are “all” you have to wear.
 When you want getting dressed to be easy, reach for chinos!
 They’re so easy to swap in as a substitute, and they’ll put you leaps and bounds ahead of your be-bottom’d brethren.

 How chino pants should fit

 Remember those wide-legged chinos that literally all of us, guys and girls, wore growing up?
 The ones that made us feel like the fourth member of Blink 182 and fit like your favorite pair of JNCO jeans?
 Yeah, we’re not wearing those anymore.

 Cut and fabric are key to versatility when it comes to chinos.
 Look for a chino with a medium rise, not too high or too low.
-Flat front is a must, and make sure the seat of the pants fit close but not too tight.
+Flat front is a must (aka, no pleats!!), and make sure the seat of the pants fit close but not too tight.

 And about your backside?
 A close-fitting seat is the cure for “dad diaper butt.”
 Brands have been built to address this scourge on men’s style; don’t be a victim of it yourself.
 Us ladies want to see your cute butt as much as you like to look at ours, so a shapeless, sloppy backside is a definite Don’t.

 Make sure the leg is tailored close to the body, and the length falls somewhere between the top of the shoe and the top of the heel.
 Stay away from chinos that are too washed and distressed as this makes it harder to dress them up.

-One thing that chinos have over jeans in terms of versatility is that you have w-a-a-a-a-y more options for colors that are still neutral and super-wearable.
+One thing that chino pants have over jeans in terms of versatility is that there are w-a-a-a-a-y more options for colors that are still neutral and super-wearable.